Kaiapoi Island

 Please note the activities are separated so there is always plenty of space for a quiet picnic away from more noisy activities.

-Prior to European settlement, the Waimakariri River was split in two main channels in the lower reaches forming a number of islands about 8kms inland from the coast.
+Before European settlement, the Waimakariri River was split into two main channels in the lower reaches forming several islands about 8km inland from the coast.
 Kaiapoi Island was the largest of these and covered around 2800 hectares.

 In the early 1850s, European settlers were moving into North Canterbury.
 In 1854, a pastoral lease of 5000 acres of the island was taken by William Smith.
 The lease was transferred to George Day and then became known as Day’s Run.
 As settlement on the northeast corner of the island grew, the town and island became known as Kaiapoi, named after the pā located nearby, at present-day Woodend.